Great for gift giving, or save for yourself as a special treat!

 - Cook, on high, with the lid OFF for 3 hours, stirring occasionally.

-- After cooking, spread in an even layer on a parchment lined baking sheet to cool.
+- After cooking, spread in an even layer on a parchment-lined baking sheet to cool.
 Cool completely.
-Store in an seal container in the pantry - do not refrigerate.
+Store in a sealed container in the pantry - do not refrigerate.

 Have you made this recipe?